darkstego/wakib-keys/README.md

 ## Installation

-Just copy the wakib-mode.el file to the location in your emacs loadpath and put
+Copy the *wakib-mode.el* file anywhere in your emacs loadpath then place

 ```
 (require 'wakib-mode)